CCMA Certification Exam Review & Study Guide

 What Is the Content of the CCMA Exam?

 The Certified Clinical Medical Assistant (CCMA) Certification Exam is intended to certify that a candidate has the knowledge, skills, and abilities to perform the duties of a Medical Assistant.
-A complete outline of the topics covered on the test is available at the NHA website.
+A complete outline of the topics covered on the test is available on the NHA website.

 Here is a breakdown of the questions on the CCMA exam: